steeleb/TLS_DSS/README.md

 3.8-meter Secchi depth average and 2.5-meter Secchi depth daily minimum to be met throughout the July 1 to September 11 regulatory season.

-Water in the Three Lakes System naturally flows from Grand into Shadow Mountain into Granby, but pumping operations reverse that natural order by introducing hypolimnetic water (cold water) from Granby reservoir into Shadow Mountain.
+Water in the Three Lakes System (TLS) naturally flows from Grand into Shadow Mountain into Granby, but pumping operations reverse that natural order by introducing hypolimnetic water (cold water) from Granby reservoir into Shadow Mountain.
 This process reverses natural flow from Shadow Mountain into Grand and finally